XeroAPI/Xero-OpenAPI/scripts/api-diff/README.md

 - Build will fail if breaking changes are detected

 This allows developers to explicitly signal when they're working on breaking changes by including `breaking` in their branch name.

-## Known Limitations

-The oasdiff tool has some non-deterministic behavior due to unordered map iteration in Go:
-- **Error counts** (breaking changes) are consistent and reliable
-- **Warning counts** may vary by ~2-3% between runs on identical inputs
-- This is acceptable for CI purposes as breaking change detection remains accurate

-For more details, see the [oasdiff documentation](https://github.com/oasdiff/oasdiff).